cwoebker/pen/README.md

 `pen delete <list> (<note>)` - Delete a list or note.

-`pen help` - Displays pen help
+`pen help` - Display help information.

 `pen help <command>` - Displays help for a command.

 ## Advanced

 `pen` stores all its data (with zlib compression) in the file `~/.pen`.
-You are free to do whatever you want with the data in that file, it is yours after all.
+You are free to do whatever you want with this data, it is yours after all.
+This is helpful, if you want to keep your notes synchronized over multiple computers.
+Move the data file over to your Dropbox folder for example.

 You can also change the path of the storage file:

-`pen path <new_path>` - Either prints the current storage path or sets a new one.
+`pen path <path>` - Either prints the current storage path or sets a new one.

 So go out there and hack some code!